jzheaux/katacoda-scenarios/local-authorization/02-add-preauthorize.md

 If it is a `POST` or `PUT`, require the `goal:write` permission.

 When you interact with `POST`, `PUT`, or `DELETE` in Spring Security, you will need to provide a CSRF token.
-This application is configured to send one in the response header.
+This application was configured in advance to send one in the response header.

-First, do use the helper script `. ./etc/get-csrf`{{execute T2}}.
+First, use the helper script `. ./etc/get-csrf`{{execute T2}}.
 This uses `http` to write session details to the file system and the CSRF token to the environment.

 Then, make the `POST` that includes those values to add a goal: